 Union business which is specifically permitted by this Article 6 to be conducted on City time by the Union's representatives as defined in this Article 6 shall be scheduled to minimize interference with the work assignment of the Steward, Chief Steward and/or employee being assisted.
 This will be accomplished by requiring a Union representative to complete a Request for Leave for Union Business Form (see Appendix D) before attending to Union business on City time (regardless of whether attending to the Union business requires the Union representative to leave his/her work location).
-Responding to short telephone inquiries or inperson conversations initiated by others shall be the only exception to the prior approval requirement (although such time shall be reported in the aggregate at the end of the day on a Request for Leave for Union Business Form).
+Responding to short telephone inquiries or in-person conversations initiated by others shall be the only exception to the prior approval requirement (although such time shall be reported in the aggregate at the end of the day on a Request for Leave for Union Business Form).
 This form shall specify the Union activities which are within the particular Union representative's jurisdiction with which to deal (as specifically provided in this Article 6).
-The form shall be submitted as far in advance as possible to the Union representative's designated management representative for approval before attending to Union In addition, the Union representative shall contact the business. designated management representative of the employee seeking assistance to schedule an appropriate time to discuss Union business, with due regard to the demands of the workplace if such assistance is provided during the duty hours of the employee involved.
+The form shall be submitted as far in advance as possible to the Union representative's designated management representative for approval before attending to Union business.
+In addition, the Union representative shall contact the designated management representative of the employee seeking assistance to schedule an appropriate time to discuss Union business, with due regard to the demands of the workplace if such assistance is provided during the duty hours of the employee involved.
 In the event of a bona fide emergency where it is impracticable for the Union representative to submit the Request for Leave for Union Business Form in advance, such form shall be completed and submitted immediately after attending to such emergency situation, with an explanation of the emergency circumstances involved and the time spent attending to them.

 Union business leave shall be submitted to payroll as is the case with any other leave form, and shall be tracked in the payroll accounting system like any other leave of absence.
-The Union President and the Health Department's Labor Relations Manager shall both be provided with periodic reports by the City Auditor's Office through the payroll system of the time spent on union business leave by individual stewards and chief stewards.
+The Union President and the City's Chief Negotiator or designee shall both be provided with periodic reports by the City Auditor's Office through the payroll system of the time spent on union business leave by individual stewards and chief stewards.

-Any alleged abuse of this Section 6.3 or of Article 6 by the City or the Union shall result in an immediate meeting between the Health Commissioner or designee and the Union President.
+Any alleged abuse of this Section 6.3 or of Article 6 by the City or the Union shall result in an immediate meeting between the City's Chief Negotiator or designee and the Union President.

 Section 6.4.
-Access to Work Area.
+Access to Work.

-The Chief Steward, a representative of Ohio Council 8, and the President or Vice-President of the Union may consult employees in the assembly area before the start of and at the completion of the day's work and shall be permitted access to work areas with the approval of the Health Commissioner or designee and notification to the appropriate

-Administrator only for the purpose of adjusting grievances, assisting in the settlement of disputes, or carrying into effect the provisions and aims of this Contract.
+The Chief Steward, a representative of Ohio Council 8, and the President or Vice-President of the Union may consult employees in the assembly area before the start of and at the completion of the day's work.
+With the approval of City's Chief Negotiator or designee and notification to the Division Administrator, these same individuals shall be permitted access to work areas solely for the purpose of adjusting grievances, assisting in the settlement of disputes or carrying into effect the provisions and aims of this Contract.
 This privilege is extended subject to the understanding that such access will not in fact interfere with work time or work assignments.
 Any suspected abuse of these privileges shall be resolved through a meeting of the City and the Union.